googleinterns/open-sesame/README.md

 A user is only considered to have an account on Open Sesame if they have completed all three steps outlined above.

+## Deployment Steps
+When deploying Open Sesame to GCP, please follow these steps:
+1. Replace all imported JS scripts with their production counterparts.
+The individual instructions for each script will be located above the script tags in the HTML files where they are imported.
+This includes but is not limited to the React and PropType scripts.
+2. Look over the codebase TODOs and disable code that is intended to be disabled for production.
+3. Add the associated GitHub organization's `client-id` and `client-secret` to the App Engine environment variables located in `open-sesame/src/main/webapp/WEB-INF` to [increase the GitHub rate limit of the application](https://developer.github.com/v3/#oauth2-keysecret).
+4. Add the GCP project ID to the `pom.xml` file.
+5. Deploy!

 ## Common Troubleshooting Tips
 In the past, our developers have run into random issues building the codebase.
 If all else fails while troubleshooting, try the following commands;